warriorhub/warriorhub.github.io/index.md

 1. **Users:** Students log in with their UH email, set event and location preferences, and view customized recommendations.
 2. **Organizers:** Event planners can upload and manage events related to their department, hall, or organization.
 3. **Admins:** Oversee organizer accounts, approve or edit events, and ensure quality control.

-Users will be able to include their preferences, like their favorite event and their specific residence hall.
-This will allow the app to show more content relevant to them and give accurate recommendations.

 ---